ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/probes/readiness-probe-demo.md

 But once all the containers in the pod are ready, you will notice that the service starts sending traffic to the pods and you get a successful response.

+!!! note
+    We currently have just a single replica in this deployment because my intention was to illustrate how a service behaves when it encounters an unhealthy pod.
+In a production environment, multiple pods will be available.
+The healthy pods will continue to handle traffic while any pods that do not pass the health probes will be taken out of the serving pool.

 ## Clean Up